 Ultimately, your body processes all sugar in the same way.
 Natural sugars and added sugars have the same chemical structures.
 Natural sugars are the sugars that are found naturally in foods.
-Added sugars are added to food by manufacturers.
+Food manufacturers commonly add sugar to products.

 The difference is that natural sugars occur in fruits and vegetables that contain fiber and healthy nutrients.
 There isn’t usually a lot of natural sugar present in foods.
 Even a sweet fruit like an apple has only 19 grams of sugar.
 It also has 3 grams of fiber as well as vitamins and compounds that may help protect you from cancer and heart disease.

 A 20-ounce bottle of soda has 69 grams of sugar.
 Soda has no fiber and no nutritional benefits.
 The American Heart Association recommends no more than 24 grams of added sugar per day for women and 36 grams for men.